hrldcpr/blog/_drafts/mirror-twins.md

 We just didn't notice because he's not as into numbers.

+---

 $$
 👯|👯
 $$

-**So yeah anyway** I look forward to celebrating these rare reverse twin birthdays.
+I look forward to finding more of my reverse twins, and celebrating our rare alignments.

+If you've read this far, try finding some of your reverse twins!

-Also note that if you're the same age as someone, zero is a multiple of 9, so you'll still be reverse twins every 11 years:
+And note that if you're the same age as someone: zero is a multiple of 9, so you'll be reverse twins every 11 years:

 $$
 00|00 \\